Covid-19 has brought financial hardship for many. So what help is available?

 If your earnings fall below a certain level due to redundancy, a reduction in hours or being furloughed and you or your partner have savings of less than £16,000 in savings, you receive tax credits, are under the state pension age and over 18 you should be able to claim Universal Credit.
 If you already receive tax credits, be sure to research what the impact could be if you switch to UC as, in some cases, those switching to UC will lose money.
 UC brings together other benefits, including housing benefit and tax credits.

-In a week where the campaign for the Government to provide free school meals over the holidays has ratcheted up, there has been attention on Universal Credit levels and whether they are enough for families to get by.
+The Government will continue to provide free school meals amid concerns about Universal Credit levels and whether they are enough for families to get by.
 The Government has increased the level of Universal Credit and working tax credit by 20 pounds a week during the pandemic, but many argue that that is still not enough to cover basic necessities like food and heating or to make up for a decade of different benefits cuts, including benefits caps.

 If you are forced to use unpaid parental leave, you may be able to claim Universal Credit and a council tax reduction if your household earnings are below a certain level.
 You may also be able to claim extra money through tax credits and housing benefit, but usually only if you have already been claiming them.